daveredfern/daveredfern/content/index.md

 In an effort to publish as much as possible, my website [contains articles](/blog/) on everything I find interesting from web design to music and cooking.

-Some of the articles are short.
-Some are incomplete.
+Some articles are short.
+Some articles are incomplete.
 I’m trying to follow the rule that if it doesn’t contain any private information—for better or worse—I should publish it.